 Illustration of a man doing Blood Flow Restriction training (BFR) to build bigger biceps.

-The Beginner’s Guide to Blood Flow Restriction (BFR) Training
+The Beginner’s Guide to Blood Flow Restriction Training (BFR)

-Blood Flow Restriction (BFR) Training is a niche bodybuilding technique that occasionally muscles its way into the mainstream.
 When you restrict blood flow, blood can still reach your muscles, but it has trouble escaping, resulting in terrifying muscle pumps.
-This is thought to stimulate the production of growth factors and other anabolic hormones, improving muscle growth.
+It’s unclear why it improves muscle growth, but it’s thought to stimulate the production of growth factors and other anabolic hormones.
+It also seems to be good for the health and proliferation of blood vessels.

 So, does BFR work? should you add it to your workout routine?
 And if so, how should you do it?